Ahmad-Akhtar/Frequent-Itemset-Analysis-on-Amazon-Metadata-Using-Apriori-And-PCY/README.md

 # Running on Kafka :
 - Ensure that kafka is present in the home directory.
-- Put all the .py files i.e. producer and consumers  along with the bash script (frequent_itemset.sh) are present in Documents directory.
+- Put all the .py files i.e. producer and consumers  along with the bash script (Bash_Rc.sh) are present in Documents directory.
 - Open terminal and write the following command :
-  ./frequent_itemset.sh
+  ./Bash_Rc.sh